Emergency Kits for Short-Stay Accommodation in Australia: What Hosts Need to Know

 • Properties may be in high-risk areas (bushfire, flood, storm zones)

-• Duty of care applies under Work Health & Safety (WHS) laws
+• Duty of care applies under OH&S laws

 In an emergency, guests rely entirely on what you’ve provided.
 A well-prepared property can reduce injuries, property damage, liability exposure, and negative reviews.